stony2k/iCloudPhotoSync/README.md

 1. Click **Add account** and enter your Apple ID + password.
 2. Approve the 2FA prompt on one of your trusted Apple devices, or fall back to SMS.
 3. Wait for the album list to load (a few seconds to a minute for large libraries).
-4. Pick which albums to sync, choose folder structure and formats, save.
+4. Pick which albums to sync, choose folder structure and formats.
-5. Click **Sync now** when you're ready — this kicks off the first run and arms the scheduler.
-Subsequent syncs run automatically on the per-account interval you set.
+5. The first sync starts automatically.
+Subsequent syncs run on the per-account interval you set.

-Nothing starts syncing on its own until you press Sync Now at least once, so take your time with the settings.
 The first full sync of a large library can take hours.
-Later incremental runs typically finish in seconds to a few minutes.
+Subsequent syncs are incremental and typically finish in seconds to a few minutes.

 ## Requirements